dmnfarrell/dmnfarrell.github.io/_posts/2020-04-14-abm-mesa-python.markdown

     time.sleep(0.2)
 ```

 The final output is shown below.
 You'll notice the simulation reproduces the general pattern of states transitions of the SIR model.
 Beyond that, this is obviously a very simple model.
-For example real world models don't use grids like this, rather networks of contacts.
+For example most real world models normally probably don't use grids like this, rather networks of contacts.
+A more realistic synthetic populaiton would describe additional features of each agent like age, household status and so on derived from demographic data of the target country.

 <div style="width: auto; float:left;">
  <a href="/img/abm_sir_bokeh.gif"> <img class="scaled" src="/img/abm_sir_bokeh.gif"></a>